How to Buy a Windows Laptop

 Lots of reasons, in no particular order

-• Lots of software and web pages aren't properly touch-compliant, meaning clickable links and icons are too close together to accurately touch with a finger.
+Lots of software and web pages aren't properly touch-compliant, meaning clickable links and icons are too close together to accurately touch with a finger.
+Such sites were designed to be used with a mouse, which offers far greater precision.

 So, if touch screens are so bad then what about portable devices like phones and tablets?

-Phones and tablets fundamentally differ from laptops.
+Phones and tablets are fundamentally different than laptops.
 They are designed from the ground up to be touch-only.
-These devices have no built-in keyboard or touch pad.
-Mobile operating systems are designed for touch operation.
-They are handheld and a lot smaller as well.
+These devices have no keyboard or touch pad.
+They are handheld and far smaller as well.

 Questions?
 Send me an email, I'm happy to answer!